insure logo

 Best companies for cheap car insurance for 18-year-olds

 Most car insurance companies will insure 18-year-old drivers, either on their own insurance policy or on a parent’s insurance policy.
 However, not all car insurance providers are created equal.
-Before purchasing car insurance, reviewing several providers based on features like cost, discounts and coverage options is important.
+Before purchasing car insurance, reviewing several providers based on features like cost, discounts and coverage options is essential.

 CompanyBest forAM Best ratingAverage annual premium

-USAABest military discountsA++$3,790
+USAA*Best military discountsA++$3,790

 American FamilyBest for young drivers and teensA$4,047